omarsar/os/README.md

 ### :point_right: About

-A useful handbook for getting to know the basics on **Operating System Concepts**.
-I am preparing this handbook as a study guide for my PhD qualification exams, but it can be used for educational purposes.
-Feel free to make pull requests as there might be plenty of grammatical errors, spelling errors and even inconsistencies in the content.
+This is a friendly handbook that is useful for familiarizing with the basics of **Operating System Concepts**.
+I am preparing this handbook as part of ["The Bit Series"](http://elvissaravia.com/books/).
+Read more about our manifesto [here](http://elvissaravia.com/books/).
+Also, feel free to submit pull requests as there might be plenty of grammatical errors, spelling errors, and even inconsistencies in the content.
 I will try to update it as frequently as possible.
 I am also keeping a log of my continuous updates [here](https://github.com/omarsar/os/blob/master/log.md).
-Who knows, perhaps it might even become an actual book.
 It is tough doing this alone, so I am definitely giving credits for any contributions.

 ### :point_right: Table of Content